ZEN-universe/ZEN-garden/documentation/how_to_ZEN_garden.md

 ![image](https://github.com/ZEN-universe/ZEN-garden/assets/114185605/1f575676-9a9f-4474-83af-02bc5bed8a28)

-The attributes file contains all the default values of the parameters' needed to describe the carrier.
+The attributes file contains all the default values of the parameters' needed to describe the carrier([structure attributes file](https://github.com/ZEN-universe/ZEN-garden/discussions/351)).
 As the parameters' values can differ along the energy systems' nodes and the simulated time steps, the variations can be described by creating additional input files having the following name structure (parameter name without the "default" ending):

-- **demand.json:** If there exists a demand for a carrier, it can be described in the demand file.
+- **demand.csv:** If there exists a demand for a carrier, it can be described in the demand file.
 - **availability\_import.csv:** This file can be used to specify different values of a carrier's import availability as it may differ for the nodes, time steps etc.
 - **availability\_export.csv:** As for the import availability the export availability can be customised.
 - …